02 October 2018

 - takes a population approach, not one which just focuses on high risk individuals

-- takes a system wide multi-agency approach including involving business
+- takes a system wide multi-agency approach including involving business and volunteers

 - takes brave decisions that require a long term commitment